pubannotation/pubannotation/docs/annotation-server-api.md

 PubAnnotation expects an annotation server to respond with annotations represented in [PubAnnotation JSON format]({{site.baseurl}}/docs/annotation-format/).

-In case an annotation server wants to support multiple representations of annotations, the format of response body the client will expect may be represented in the URL itself or in the _Accept_ header.
+In case an annotation server supports multiple options of annotation formats, the format of response body the client will expect may be speficied in the URL or in the _Accept_ header.

 While different people advocate different approach, there may be pros and cons in both: